helminthiases/cartography/README.md

 ### WaSH

-The WaSH (water, sanitation, and hygiene) data maps are courtesy of the Institute for Health Metrics and Evaluation (IHME).
-Its
+The WaSH (water, sanitation, and hygiene) data maps are courtesy of the Institute for Health Metrics and Evaluation (IHME). &nbsp; &nbsp;  Its
 [WaSH features maps collection](https://cloud.ihme.washington.edu/s/bkH2X2tFQMejMxy) are for the years [2000 &nbsp; 2017]; [details](https://www.healthdata.org/research-article/mapping-geographic-inequalities-access-drinking-water-and-sanitation-facilities-low).